-Fellow Republican Cristina Garfield is standing outside of the GOP headquarters with her two daughters.
-She says she’s in favor of some form of barrier at the border.
+Fellow Republican Cristina Garfield stood outside of the GOP headquarters with her two daughters.
+She said she’s in favor of some form of barrier at the border.

 “A solid wall may not work throughout the entire border, but we can have boots on the ground; we can have boats in the water; we can have surveillance; we can have technology," she said.

-Garfield also backs the way Trump is handling the federal shutdown.
+Garfield also backed the way Trump handled the federal shutdown.

-“So do I think it’s right to have a government shutdown and be as stubborn as the Democrats are being because we want $5.8 billion to go to the wall," she said.
+“So do I think it’s right to have a government shutdown and be as stubborn as the Democrats are being because we want $5.8 billion to go to the wall?" she asked.
 "Yeah, because that’s nothing compared to what they’re spending on an annual basis.”

 But the president will also face some "friendly" skeptics among these Republicans, who are outnumbered by Democrats in the Rio Grande Valley.
 Cruz Quintana lives in San Juan, about 15 minutes from McAllen.
-When asked what he thinks about Trump coming to the area, he replied:
+When asked what he thought about Trump coming to the area, he said:

 “A two-hour trip down to anywhere is not enough to actually see something or do something," he said.
 "I think it’s just good PR that he’s coming down.”

 Like Republicans nationally, those in Hidalgo County are debating Trump's rhetoric.
-Eva Arechiga, who was born and raised in McAllen and is in her 50s, and Marshall Rankin, who is in his late 20s, each have different expectations of what they want him to discuss.
+For Eva Arechiga, who was born and raised in McAllen and is in her 50s, and Marshall Rankin, who is in his late 20s, each had different expectations of what they wanted him to discuss.

 “I’m hoping he has the courage to go meet with the president of Mexico because at one time we were asking Mexico to pay for the wall — in full, completely — but how about we meet half and half?"
 Arechiga said.